 Extra acronym - OP

 It can refer to two terms.
-The first is “OverPower” or in a free translation into Portuguese “Dominar”, this term refers to an anime character that is extremely powerful in many ways, that is, he can be extremely intelligent, strong, skilled etc.
+The first is “Overpower” this term refers to an anime character that is extremely powerful in many ways, that is, he can be extremely intelligent, strong, skilled etc.

 To sum up, some ability capable of dominating others in terms of power.
 It is not a rule that the protagonist is OP, this term can be used for any character in the year that fits the standards.
 I think it is unnecessary to quote END ending, which is the same thing as the end.

-The other term is "Opening" or its translation into Portuguese "Abrindo", it refers to the opening of animes.
+The other term is "Opening", refers to the opening of anime.
 Usually the opening contains certain series of images that may or may not contain the main characters, spoilers and plot tips etc. Always accompanying a theme song that may or may not be sung.

 What do I think about acronyms?

 Well, I believe that the misinformation of these acronyms will not affect big things in the life of otaku.
 But just as the spirit of the curious is always to pry, the spirit of an otaku is always to learn more about this universe of anime.
 And speaking personally, information and knowledge is always good to have accumulated.

 There are certainly more acronyms, if you know some or want to ask questions about any, just comment.
 Just to clarify, this article is exclusive of acronyms.
 For information on things like clichés and terms used in anime, we have other articles right here on the site.